-A study of the nature and role of international law and the operations of the United Nations and other regional organizations.
+POL 433 International Organization Three credit hours A study of the nature and role of international law and the operations of the United Nations and various regional and functional organizations.
+Offered in alternate years.

+POL 434 Constitutional Law I

+POL 434- Constitutional Law I Three Credit Hours This course surveys the historical development of American constitutionalism from its beginnings until 1900.
+Emphasizes the framing of the Constitution and different approaches to its meaning the origins and rationale of judicial review; evolving doctrines of judicial self-limitation; and early cases on race relations.
 (Offered in alternate years)

-POL 434 Foundations of Constitutional Law

-This course surveys the historical development of American constitutionalism from its beginnings until 1900.
-Emphasizes the framing of the Constitution and different approaches to its meaning; the origins and rationale of judicial review; evolving doctrines of judicial self-limitation; and early cases on race relations.
-(Offered in alternate years).
-Prerequisite: POL 131.

-POL 435 Civil Rights and Civil Liberties
+POL 435 Civil Rights & Civil Liberties

-This course surveys modern Supreme Court cases in four subject areas: racial discrimination; gender discrimination; freedom of speech; and presidential powers.
+POL 435 Civil Rights and Civil Liberties Three credit hours This course surveys modern Supreme Court cases in four subject areas: racial discrimination; gender discrimination; freedom of speech; and presidential powers.
 Selected students participate in a moot court exercise.
-Prerequisite: POL 434 or permission of instructor.
 (Offered in alternate years)